-Recent past performance highlights include the project ―Schubert Effect‖ in collaboration with pianist Shai Wosner at the 92nd Street Y, the premiere of a new string quartet by American composer Augusta Read Thomas as part of the quartet’s four-concert series at Harvard University, appearances at Carnegie Hall, Library of Congress, the Slee Series in Buffalo, Music Toronto, Concertgebouw in Amsterdam, Wigmore Hall in London, Musikverein in Vienna, Music at Amherst, Monte Carlo Spring Festival, Seoul Arts Center, Rockport Chamber Music Festival, Mecklenburg-Vorpommern Festspiele in Germany, and San Miguel de Allende Festival in Mexico.
+Recent highlights include the project “Schubert Effect” in collaboration with pianist Shai Wosner at the 92nd Street Y, the premiere of a new string quartet by American composer Augusta Read Thomas as part of the Quartet’s four-concert series at Harvard University, appearances at Carnegie Hall, the Library of Congress, the Slee Series in Buffalo, New York’s Lincoln Center Great Performers series, and with jazz pianist Billy Childs.
 The Quartet also continues to be a strong supporter of violist Kim Kashkashian’s project Music for Food by participating in concerts throughout the United States for the benefit of various food banks and shelters.

-In the recording arena, the Parker Quartet has distinguished itself with acclaimed recordings for Zig-Zag Territoires, Innova Records and Naxos.
-The quartet’s debut commercial recording of Bartok’s String Quartets Nos.
-2 and 5 for Zig-Zag Territoires (July 2007) came about as a result of winning the Bordeaux International String Quartet Competition.
-Gramophone praised the ensemble: ―The Parkers’ Bartók spins the illusion of spontaneous improvisation… they have absorbed the language; they have the confidence to play freely with the music and the instinct to bring it off.‖ Their Naxos recording of György Ligeti’s complete works for string quartet won the 2011 Grammy Award for Best Chamber Music Performance (the last string quartet to have won this category).
-In 2015, Innova Records released the world premiere recording of American composer Jeremy Gill’s ―Capriccio‖ written for the Quartet through a Chamber Music America commissioning grant.
-Upcoming releases include Augusta Read Thomas’s world premiere recording of Helix Spirals for string quartet on ―Of Being Is A Bird‖ for Nimbus Records (April 2016), and the ensemble’s own recording of Mendelssohn’s Quartets Op.
-44, Nos.
-1 and 3.
+The Parker Quartet has distinguished itself with acclaimed recordings for Zig-Zag Territoires, Innova Records, and Naxos.
+The Quartet’s debut commercial recording of Bartók’s String Quartets Nos.
+2 and 5 for Zig-Zag Territoires (July 2007) won praise from Gramophone: “The Parkers’ Bartók spins the illusion of spontaneous improvisation… they have absorbed the language; they have the confidence to play freely with the music and the instinct to bring it off.”
+Their Naxos recording of György Ligeti’s complete works for string quartet won the 2011 Grammy Award for Best Chamber Music Performance (the last string quartet to win this category).
+In 2015, Innova Records released the world premiere recording of American composer Jeremy Gill’s “Capriccio” written for the Quartet through a Chamber Music America commissioning grant.
+In April 2016 Augusta Read Thomas’s world premiere recording of Helix Spirals for string quartet on “Of Being is a Bird” was released on Nimbus Records.

 Founded and currently based in Boston, the Parker Quartet’s numerous honors include winning the Concert Artists Guild Competition, the Grand Prix and Mozart Prize at France’s Bordeaux International String Quartet Competition, and Chamber Music America’s prestigious Cleveland Quartet Award.
 Now Blodgett Artists-in-Residence at Harvard University’s Department of Music, and also in residence at USC School of Music, the Quartet’s numerous residencies have included serving as Artists-in-Residence at the University of St. Thomas (2012–2014), Quartet-in-Residence at the University of Minnesota (2011– 2012), Quartet-in-Residence with the St. Paul Chamber Orchestra (2008-2010), and as the first-ever Artists-in-Residence with Minnesota Public Radio (2009-2010).

 The Parker Quartet’s members hold graduate degrees in performance and chamber music from the New EnglandConservatory of Music and were part of the New England Conservatory’s prestigious Professional String Quartet Training Program from 2006–2008.
 Some of their most influential mentors include the original members of the Cleveland Quartet, Kim Kashkashian, György Kurtág, and Rainer Schmidt.

 © Parker Quartet, All Rights Reserved.
 Site by ycArt design studio